open-web3-stack/open-runtime-module-library/payments/README.md

 - `request_refund` - Allows the creator of the payment to trigger cancel with a buffer time.
 - `claim_refund` - Allows the creator to claim payment refund after buffer time
 - `dispute_refund` - Allows the recipient to dispute the payment request of sender
+- `request_payment` - Create a payment that can be completed by the sender using the `accept_and_pay` extrinsic.
+- `accept_and_pay` - Allows the sender to fulfill a payment request created by a recipient

 ## Implementations